World Championship of Online Poker FAQ

 Q.Some of the events are marked as 2-day events.
 What does this mean?

 These events will pause at the point stated in the tournament lobby and will be resumed the following day at the same time Day 1 began.
-Before the tournament resumes, player seats will be re-drawn.
+For most 2-day tournaments, just before play resumes on Day 2, seats will be re-drawn and players will be randomly re-seated.
+For some tournaments, re-seating is not done.
+See the individual tournament lobby for complete details.